Docs/Tools & Features/Skills

 my-skill/

-├── SKILL.md # instructions (required)
+├── SKILL.md # instructions + frontmatter (required)

-├── references/ # docs loaded on-demand
+├── references/ # docs the model loads on-demand

-├── scripts/ # executable utilities
+├── scripts/ # executable helpers the model can run

 └── assets/ # templates, config files